 1. Energy is exponential: The mob’s dancing and singing had me and my family doing the same – even though we were sections away.

 2. Low-tech can be as impactful as high-tech: these folks didn’t use any digital billboards or pre-recorded music videos to get my attention – simple messages delivered with enthusiasm had me hooked.

 3. People will follow a good leader: this mob was proud to quickly and loudly support the commands of their cheer leader – his passion quickly enlisted his mob (and my family/friends) without any cajoling.

 4: Have fun, it’s a game!: While most of us tend to look at the scoreboard to identify our successes, last night i was reminded by youngest son the best lesson of all when he said: “dad, it’s nice that they won, but I’m just glad we had a good time – together.”

-So go see a game and when you do, go sit as close as you can to the mob – you’ll come home with more than a ticket stub.
+So go see and when you do, go sit as close as you can to the mob – you’ll come home with more than a ticket stub.